jamespeapen/swayconfig.vim/README.md

 i3config.vim - vim i3 config syntax highlighting
 ------------------------------------------------

-This file contains syntax highlighting that I use for i3 config in Vim.
+This file contains the syntax highlighting that I use for i3 config in Vim.
 Compared to the vim standard *conf* syntax highlighting, i3config adds highlighting of all keywords, types and options as defined in the i3 configuration manual.